4031651/eemul/README.md

 #####eemul.click(Mixed: selector, Objec: coords)
 Emulate click event.
  * selector - A selector, element or jQuery object for which will be trigger the event
  * coords   - Hash that contains the top(y) and left(x) coordinates of the click.
-If not specified will be calculated automaticaly.
+If not specified will be calculated automaticaly

 #####eemul.dragTo(Mixed: selector, Number: dX, Number: dY, Number: time, Number: steps)
 Emulate dragging to specified point.